(Farewell Drashah to Minyan Ma’at, June 6, 2026)

 The heart of the Torah is found in the middle third, the extended encampment at the foot of Mt Sinai, the place where the people of Israel became covenantal partners with God.
 Having accomplished this transformation, it is time for them to travel on.
 As Moses later recalls in Deuteronomy (1:6), God spoke to Israel at Horeb and said, “enough time dwelling on this mountain” רַב־לָכֶ֥ם שֶׁ֖בֶת בָּהָ֥ר הַזֶּֽה׃.
 And so the people of Israel moved on, taking the Torah with them, and the journey of Judaism to become a world religion began.

 Sometimes we plan our journeys with great intention and care.
 Other times it is as if the cloud has lifted up and beckoned us to follow.
-We all crave agency and control, but the spirit of adventure, of traveling without knowing exactly for how long, is also compelling.
+We all crave agency and control, but the spirit of adventure, of traveling without knowing exactly where and for how long, is also compelling.
 Sometimes a passage of Torah must relocate to fulfill a new need.
 And sometimes we too must move to serve a new purpose.
-Still, marks remain like the inverted nuns of our parashah to remind us of our history, and to indicate our intention one day to return.
-Traveling with the Torah gives us courage when our journey leads into conflict, but the ultimate aim of Torah is לָת֥וּר לָהֶ֖ם מְנוּחָֽה׃ to guide our path to tranquility.
-May God give each of us courage to journey towards uncertain destinations, and may God bless each of us with the ability to find our way home.
+Still, marks remain like the inverted nuns of our parashah to remind us of our history, and to help us find our way back.

 Notes: